Small Business IT Checklist

 Who’s Running Your IT?

 Finally, and potentially the most important – who can you call on to help you with your IT when you’re in trouble, or when you want to set up something new that will move your business forward?
-As the business owner, do you spend a lot of your time struggling to setting all this stuff up and trying not to throw your computer out of the window?
+As the business owner, do you spend a lot of your time struggling to set all this stuff up and trying not to throw your computer out of the window?
 Why not get someone else to do that for you?
+I mean set it up, not throw it out the window.
+You can do that yourself.

 Have you ever wasted an entire day doing something that you know someone more experienced could have done for you in an hour?
 We’ve all done that.
 Often it’s not until afterwards that you realise that it would have been cheaper and easier – and by then the time is already wasted.